ministryofjustice/itpolicycontent/content/security/framework/using-your-own-smartphone-laptop-tablet-or-pc-for-work.md

 **Note:** There is no MOJ technical support for your device.
 However, any problems or issues regarding an MOJ capability or service should be [reported](#if-something-goes-wrong).

+## Device management

+To access some MOJ services, MOJ management packages or configurations are required.
+Installing these provides access and control of the access.
+Device management also limits your device from performing some tasks.
+Some of these tasks are ones that you might take for granted.
+For example, storing data 'in the cloud' is blocked.
+This is necessary to protect MOJ data from loss or unauthorised sharing. **Note:** An important side effect is that on Apple devices, automatic backup to iCloud no longer works at all.

+Device management by the MOJ is necessary to protect MOJ resources.
+If you do not wish to accept MOJ management of your device, you should not use your own device for work purposes.

 ## Before you start using your device

 ### Check with your line manager